How does inflation affect insurance in Canada?

 Key takeaways on inflation and your insurance

-- Rising claims frequency and costs, fueled by factors like natural disasters and car thefts, are key drivers behind the surge in insurance prices.
+- Rising claim frequency and costs, driven by factors such as natural disasters and car theft, are key drivers of the surge in insurance prices.

 - Consumers can mitigate rising insurance expenses by opting for higher deductibles, reviewing and adjusting coverage, seeking discounts, avoiding unnecessary claims, and comparing quotes online for better deals.
 These strategies can help control the impact of escalating insurance costs.